 Every pocket of garlic and herb stuffing means that someone cared enough to take a little extra time to make sure that the pot roast is jam-packed with flavor.
 Every bite of melt-in-your-mouth tender juiciness means that this awesome person seared its outside to perfection, then cooked it over low heat with a little water until it almost fell apart in their cast iron Dutch oven.
 Yes, water.
-The juices from the roast escape into the water, which makes an au jus that turns into a mouthwatering natural gravy with a couple of tablespoons of tapioca or arrowroot starch.
+The juices from the roast escape into the water, which makes an au jus that turns into a mouthwatering natural gravy with a couple of tablespoons of tapioca flour or arrowroot starch.

 And the smell, y’all!!!
 Deep, earthy, and multi-layered, the aroma of garlic and herb stuffed beef roast often finds its way outside through the front door’s cracks and crevices, tantalizing guests before they even make it into the dining room.
 It’s a south Louisiana culinary welcome, and a cherished way to show affection to the ones you love.

 This Louisiana garlic stuffed beef roast is also a way to show some much-needed love to yourself.
 It’s perfect the first day alongside mashed potatoes.
 Then, this southern roast beef is even better when you make slide it between two slices of gluten free or Paleo bread for lunch the next day.
 This chuck roast recipe also freezes well, so you can make some for Sunday and enjoy its slow-cooked deliciousness on a weeknight.

 How to Make Louisiana Garlic Stuffed Beef Roast…